bbc/vc2_bit_widths/docs/source/theory_and_design/results.rst

 * The generated test patterns produce more extreme signal levels than real pictures or noise signals in practice.

+The software used to run these experiments `can be found on GitHub
+<https://github.com/bbc/vc2-signal-width-experiments/>`_\ .
+The source of this
+documentation page includes comments showing the exact command used to produce each of the plots shown.

 Heuristic vs naive synthesis test patterns
 ------------------------------------------